Booking Q3 2026 · 2 retainer slots open · Direct or via SI Paris ·Seoul

 Four-layer assessment framework showing structural integrity, data quality, security, and integration health dimensions stack

 Structural integrity comes first.
-This means mapping the automation layer; not just inventorying it.
+This means mapping the automation layer, not just inventorying it.
 For every Flow, trigger, and process, you need to understand what it reads, what it writes, and what it calls.
-Tools like Salesforce’s built-in Flow dependency viewer get you partway there, but for complex orgs you need to trace cross-object relationships manually or with a metadata analysis tool.
+The Setup dependency viewer (the “Where Is This Used” surface in Setup) gets you partway there, but for complex orgs you need to trace cross-object relationships manually or with a metadata analysis tool.
 The output should be a dependency map, not a list.

 Data quality and model coherence comes second.
 Pull the full custom object and field inventory.
 Cross-reference against actual usage data from CRM Analytics or a metadata query.
 Fields with zero population across more than 10,000 records and no Flow or Apex reference are candidates for deprecation.
-More importantly, look for objects that duplicate standard Salesforce objects; a custom “Project” object sitting alongside standard Work objects, for example; because these represent architectural decisions that will create friction in every future implementation.
+More importantly, look for objects that duplicate standard Salesforce objects, a custom “Contract” object sitting alongside the standard Contract object, for example, because these represent architectural decisions that will create friction in every future implementation.

 Security and access architecture comes third.
 Profile and permission set sprawl is the most common finding in enterprise orgs.
 The pattern that signals real risk isn’t just over-permissioned profiles; it’s permission sets that were created as one-off fixes and never reviewed, layered on top of profiles that were never cleaned up.
 The cumulative effect is an access model that nobody can fully describe, which means nobody can confidently change it.